tschaub/suite/docs/usermanual/source/installation/linux/suite.rst

       yum update

 #.
-Reinstall the opengeo-suite package:
+Reinstall the OpenGeo Suite package (``opengeo-suite``):

    .. code-block:: bash

       yum install opengeo-suite

+.. _APT:

 APT Installation
 ~~~~~~~~~~~~~~~~

+.. note:: If you are upgrading from a previous version, jump to the section entitled :ref:`APT_upgrade`.

 .. warning:: The APT packages are only available for Ubuntu 10.04 and above.

-.. note:: If upgrading jump to :ref:`APT_upgrade` .

 #.
 Begin by importing the OpenGeo GPG key: